 When sickness affects freelancers, taking a day off means that you won’t receive payment for the day.
 When you’re working on a tight budget, a simple cold could put your income at risk.
 What if it isn’t a simple cold, you ask.
 In the case of something serious happening, an employer can support you by letting you take the time you need to recover.
 There are even additional financial measures a business can take to protect an employee and their family while enjoying tax benefits – if you’re wondering how companies can save money here is the answer.
 But for freelancers, the only option is to take income protection cover, so that you can maintain your lifestyle when you’re incapacitated.

 You have no health perks either

-The bottom is that, while freelancing could be the right decision for you, you need to be aware of the health implications.
-With no professional support, HR policies and health perks to help you, managing health issues on a zero hour contract can be a costly process.
+The bottom is that, while being a freelancer could be the right decision for you, you need to be aware of the health implications.
+With no professional support, HR policies and health perks to help you, managing health issues on a zero-hour contract can be a costly process.

 *This is a collaborative post.
 For further information please refer to my disclosure page.

 If you enjoyed this post you can follow more of our life, opinions and antics over on Facebook, Twitter, YouTube and Instagram.
 Plus feel free to come and join in with my parenting group ‘From One Parent to Another’ on Facebook.